 “The big challenge is that man will be challenged by machines, so what will be left to humans?”
 We will not be able to project ourselves until we have a new story. new imaginaries ” Nils Aziosmanoff @SocieteGenerale#SGForum” – @BdGeorges

 Source: photos shot by @BdGeorges

-This synthesis is from moi but is inspired and nurtured by the work that the collective of 15 smart creatives/learners / agile project managers have done with Nils Aziosmanoff during this first week at the Cube.
+This synthesis is from moi but is inspired and nurtured by the work the c5 bright creatives/learners / agile project managers did with Nils Aziosmanoff during this first week at the Cube.
 I have used Google Jamboard.